A Visit to Isha Foundation, Coimbatore

 The 112.4 ft Adiyogi statue is a km away outside the main gate and is generally the place you should visit first.

-It was conceived by Sadguru for inspiring and promoting yoga.
-Adiyogi means – “the first yogi”, because Shiva is known for teaching yoga to seven disciples which thereafter led to the origin of yoga.
+It was conceived by Sadguru with the aim of inspiring and promoting yoga.
+The term “Adiyogi” translates to “the first yogi,” signifying Shiva’s role as the teacher of yoga to his seven disciples, which ultimately led to the inception of yoga.

-After entering the iconic “Sarpa Visal”, the main entry gate adorned with etchings of snakes you will hit the information centre where you can get all the information you need for your visit.
+Once you step through the iconic “Sarpa Visal” main entry gate, adorned with intricate etchings of snakes, you will immediately come across the information center.
+Here, you can gather all the essential information required for your visit.

 2. Naga Hall and Surya Kund (for men only)

-Here men can do Yoga and take the holy dip in a huge pond where there is flowing water from the artificial spring and 3 Shiv lingas in the centre.
+Here men can do Yoga and take the holy dip in a huge pond where there is flowing water from the artificial spring and 3 Shiv linga in the center.

 A similar Theerthakund (holy dip) is there for ladies too which is called Chandrakund and is located in the premises of the Dhyanalinga temple complex.

-On the left of the Dhyana linga is the entrance to the Bhairavi temple which is across a 150 yards pathway that passes near an artistic monolithic Trimurti Panel that depicts the three qualities essential for inner growth of humans- Rudra, Hara and Sadashiva.
+On the left of the Dhyana Linga, you’ll find the entrance to the Bhairavi temple.
+This path spans a distance of 150 yards and leads you past an intricately crafted monolithic Trimurti Panel.
+This panel vividly portrays the three indispensable qualities for the inner growth of humans: Rudra, Hara, and Sadashiva.

-Linda Bhairvi represents the divine in its feminine manifestation and is focused on enhancing the material well-being and health of an individual.
-The temple is open from 6:30 am to 01:20 pm and 4:20 pm to 8:20 pm, seven days a week.
+Linga Bhairavi is specifically dedicated to enhancing material well-being and promoting individual health.
+The temple welcomes visitors from 6:30 am to 01:20 pm and again from 4:20 pm to 8:20 pm, operating all seven days of the week.

 Isha Foundation Special programs

-4. Uyir Nokkam – this is a simple yet powerful yogic practice designed by Sadhguru to make our body, mind, emotions, energies, and the five elements within us, function for our wellbeing.
+This is a simple yet powerful yogic practice by Sadhguru to make our body, mind, emotions, energies, and the five elements within us, function for our well-being.

 The format of the program is 2 hours a day for 3 days.
-The program is conducted by trained teachers under the guidance of Sadhguru.
+Trained teachers under the guidance of Sadhguru carry out this program.

 Shoonya Intensive – Conducted as a 4-day residential program.

-Bhava Spandana – An Explosion of Blissfulness, this is a 4-day advanced meditation program to provide the opportunity to go beyond the limitations of body and mind and experience higher levels of consciousness.
-It is offered only to those who have been initiated into Shambhavi Mahamudra.
+Bhava Spandana – An Explosion of Blissfulness, is a 4-day advanced meditation program.
+It provides the opportunity to go beyond the limitations of body and mind and experience higher levels of consciousness.
+It is only after initiation into Shambhavi Mahamudra.

-Samyama – This is a residential program offered by Sadhguru.
-Participants spend 7 days in complete silence with long hours of intense meditation.
+Samyama – This is a residential program and participants spend 7 days in complete silence with long hours of intense meditation.

-Besides these, there are also many other programs conducted from time to time to coincide with occasions generally in line with Hindu ritualistic practices, the information is given regularly at the official website of the Isha Foundation.
+Besides these, there are also many other programs.
+Generally, they coincide with occasions in line with Hindu ritualistic practices.
+The foundation places the information regularly on its official website.

-Similar activities are conducted in other Isha foundation centres round the world too, so you can attend the same after checking out at THIS SITE.
+Isha Foundation conducts similar activities in other centers around the world too.
+You can attend the same after checking out at THIS SITE.

 For more information or clarification, feel free to write to me.